 The new Performance Standards require an assessment as to whether children who are from diverse economic backgrounds and supported by other funding sources, including private pay, could be served in addition to the funded enrollment.
 Currently EHS Discovery Station offers an Extended Care program through an MSDE Federal Child Care Block Grant for families.
 Staff continue to assist families in accessing both local and state child care subsidy.
-However, the subsidies received to date are not sufficient to sustain the program once the grant funding ends in summer 2018.
-We will continue to explore options, but at the present time stable funding has not been secured to cover teachers and classroom expenses.
+The program was originally scheduled to end in June 2018, but additional funding was secured, and the program has been extended through March 31, 2019.
+The EHS Program Director has continued to meet with partners and agencies that provide various sources of funding to secure additional funding to continue the Extended Care Program after March 2019.
+Discovery Station EHS has informally been notified that they will receive funding for 3 years to continue the Extended Care Program and will be able to increase the number of children served from 6 to 12.
+They are still awaiting a formal Notice of Grant Award.